Google executive fired after rejecting advances of senior female colleague, lawsuit claims

 Married father of 7 claims he was fired from Google after rejecting advances of high-ranking female colleague

-A former Google executive has been fired after he rejected advances from a senior female member of staff, the male executive claims in a lawsuit.
+A former Google executive says he has been fired after he rejected advances from a senior female member of staff, the male executive claims in a lawsuit.

 Ryan Olohan said he was groped by Tiffany Miller at an upmarket Manhattan restaurant in December 2019, alleging that she told him she knew he liked Asian women, which she is, and that her marriage lacked “spice.”

-Following the incident, Olohan, a married father of seven, was promoted to managing director of food, beverages, and restaurants and joined a team that included Miller.
+Olohan, a married father of seven, claims he was promoted to managing director of food, beverages, and restaurants and joined a team that included Miller.

 The former exec said he was wary of bringing up the incident to his colleagues at first because several of them were drunk at the time—and when he did, they dismissed Miller’s advances as “Tiffany being Tiffany,” according to the lawsuit, filed on Nov.
 30.